 Developing knowledge of the theoretical and analytical aspects of cinema and on the challenges of visual representation of recognizable places; achieving an understanding of problems entailed with the Venetian setting; acquiring or improving skills in film-making and working in a team.

-The fees will cover tuition, course materials, lunches in the San Servolo cafeteria (5 working days on campus), social events, 75th Venice International Film Festival accreditation.
+The fees will cover tuition, course materials, lunches in the San Servolo cafeteria (5 working days on campus), a social event, and the 79th Venice International Film Festival accreditation.

 Number of students: